 Prop 21 would make some changes to the 1995 Costa-Hawkins Rental Housing Act (Costa Hawkins), allowing local governments to apply rent control on more properties, along with other changes, including limiting the rental increase cap to 15 percent over three years.
 Rent control is seen as a tool to provide low and more affordable rent.
 Recent studies on the longer-term impact of rent control suggests that it may discourage construction of new housing units.
 For this reason, the League takes a neutral position.

 In recent years, the state legislature has passed a series of bills changing the landscape of tenant rent control protection.
 These bills have dealt with issues such as landlord abuse of eviction policies and gouging, escalating costs of rentals, displacement and homelessness.
 In 2019 the League supported successful legislation to set a cap of 5 percent (plus inflation) on rental increases - one of the strictest in the nation.
 As of January 1, 2020 a new set of rent control/eviction protection laws went into effect to prevent landlords from getting around rent increase caps.
 They addressed leases, tenant evictions, relocation assistance, extended notices for rent increases, mandatory consideration of Section 8 and its criteria, and other changes.

 Proposition 21 would modify some of the limitations of Costa-Hawkins, allowing cities and counties to:

 Proponents of Prop 21 say that these proposed rent control policies would help improve the housing challenges faced by renters and help stem the tide of evictions and displacement.
-Yet Prop 21 also authorizes landlords to increase rental rates at a higher level than currently allowed (15 percent within three years), calling into question this measure’s claim to protect tenants from rent gouging.
 Furthermore, some of the modifications in Prop 21 have already been addressed through recently passed legislation.